Welcome to California College of the Arts!

-The First Year Program expects you will be open to the fun and challenges alike that are inherent in the first-year college experience.
-We hope that your outcomes will be unique and even more rewarding than you expect.
+The First Year Program exposes you to inspirational activities and challenges alike that are inherent in your first year at college.
+We hope that your outcomes will be unique and rewarding.

-Use this checklist to ensure you start orientation on the right foot.
+Use the following checklist to ensure you start orientation on the right foot.

 Ten Steps to a Successful Orientation